 In this part, the author provides his unique style of argument that everyone can achieve financial freedom while they are still young.
 In particular, he firmly believes that people can retire early if they follow the shortcut to reach the road to wealth.

-He often uses road trips and cars as an example to explain his perspectives towards wealth because he is especially in falling in love with cars.
+He often uses road trips and cars as an example to explain his perspectives towards wealth because he is especially falling in love with cars.

-Interestingly, MJ DeMarco challenged the idea of getting rich slow by saying it’s a losing game.
+Interestingly, MJ DeMarco challenged the idea of getting rich slowly by saying it’s a losing game.
 He argued that you can’t achieve financial freedom by just saving 10% of your income and working in a retail shop.
-It’s because most young millionaire entrepreneurs often acquire some luxury items such as mansions and luxury cars because they are smart enough not to invest in the mutual fund or (401k) as it’s a slow lane to wealth.
+It’s because most young millionaire entrepreneurs often acquire some luxury items such as mansions and luxury cars because they are smart enough not to invest in a mutual fund or (401k) as it’s a slow lane to wealth.

-The author had used his real-life experience as an example to support his brilliant idea of achieving millionaire status at a young age.
+The author used his real-life experience as an example to support his brilliant idea of achieving millionaire status at a young age.
 In particular, he was amazed by a young man who drove a Lamborghini, one of his favorite cars.

-MJ approached the young man to ask him what he does for a living? and the young man gave him the answer by saying that he is an “inventor”.
+MJ approached the young man to ask him what he does for a living. and the young man gave him the answer by saying that he is an “inventor”.